Skip to content →

 Consider creating sub-issues when a set of work is too large to be a single issue but too small to be a project.
 Sub-issues also ideal for splitting up work shared across teammates.
 When you add a sub-issue to another issue, the other issue becomes its "parent".

-Create sub-issues directly by opening the parent issue and then clicking the + Add sub-issues button below the issue description.
+Create a sub-issue by opening the parent issue and click the + Add sub-issues button below the issue description.
 This will launch the sub-issue editor.
 You can also use the shortcut Command Shift O to open the editor.

 You can also create sub-issues in the issue creation modal (C) by pressing Command Shift O to open the editor or under the ... menu and "Add sub-issue".